nelson-ds/pigeon/README.md

 1. [Docker](https://www.docker.com/): needs to be installed
 2. [Make](https://www.gnu.org/software/make/): needs to be installed
 3. Secrets: should be placed in `pigeon/secrets/` (refer `pigeon/secrets_template/` for format)
+4. Env: variables in `.env` should be updated basedon on user preference

 ### Working in development environment
 1. Start the application: `make start`